Stone duality and quasi-orbit spaces for generalised C*-inclusions: Further applications and examples

 \section{Further applications and examples}

-We now apply the theory developed above to several different situations, namely, commutative and skew-commutative tensor products in Section~\ref{sec:induction_locale_morphism}, relative Cuntz--Pimsner algebras of \(\Cst\)\nb- correspondences in Section~\ref{sec:product_systems}, crossed products for groupoid actions in Section~\ref{sec:groupoid}, and crossed products for quantum group coactions in Section~\ref{sec:quantum_group_crossed}.
+We now apply our theory to a few more situations, namely, commutative and skew-commutative tensor products and \(\Cont_0(X)\)-\(\Cst\)-algebras in Section~\ref{sec:induction_locale_morphism}, relative Cuntz--Pimsner algebras of \(\Cst\)\nb- correspondences in Section~\ref{sec:product_systems}, crossed products for groupoid actions in Section~\ref{sec:groupoid}, and crossed products for quantum group coactions in Section~\ref{sec:quantum_group_crossed}.